Leo-Lo/cfblo.github.io/_posts/2021-12-31-entanglement-polygamy.md

 In condensed matter or quantum information textbooks, you may have encountered the concept [**entanglement monogamy**](https://en.wikipedia.org/wiki/Monogamy_of_entanglement), which states that there can be at most two qubits that are maximally entangled; i.e. if two qubits are maximally entangled, you cannot entangle them with additional qubits.

+Now, it is easy to think that quantum particles in general exhibit entanglement monogamy; this turns out to be wrong.
+I made this mistake, that's why I am writing this post to repend for my sins.
+In short, entanglement monogamy only applies to *qubits*, which are particles with two possible states.
+To circumvent entanglement monogamy, we will instead use *qu**d**its*, which are particles with $$d$$ possible states.
+Then, it is in fact possible to maximally entangled arbitrary number of particles.
+I call this **entanglement polygamy**.
+This is the result we will arrive at by the end of this blogpost.

 # Maximally entangled defined